SBoudrias/require.replace/readme.md

 });
 ```

-Make sure to checkout `test/mocha/node.js` file if you need example usage.
+Make sure to checkout the `test/mocha/node.js` file for an optimisation example.

 _(This setting will work with different RequireJS building tools; e.g. grunt-contrib-requirejs, etc)_